Rewriting Structured Cospans: Structured Cospans and Rewriting

-The conceit of this rule is that the structured cospan in the top row of the diagram replaces the structured cospan in the bottom row.
-This is similar to a typical rewrite rule except that we are now orienting our diagrams as `top-replaces-bottom' instead of `left-replaces-right'.
+The conceit of this rule is that the structured cospan $ \csp{La}{x'}{Lb} $ along the top of the diagram is rewritten as the structured cospan $ \csp{La}{x''}{Lb} $ along the bottom.
+Here, we are orienting our diagrams as `top rewrites to bottom' instead of `left rewrites to right'.
 A non-superficial difference is that this diagram is not merely a span in $ _L\StrCsp $ with monic legs.
-We force the spans between the inputs and outputs to have invertible legs, effectively preventing the interfaces from changing in a rewrite.
-This constraint is required for the double category $ _L\SSStrCsp $ in Definition \ref{df:L_SSStrCsp} to satisfy the interchange law.
-In less technical terms, the constraint ensures that rewriting interacts nicely with structured cospan composition.

-\begin{example} We illustrate this by returning to our running example of modeling the internet.
-This time, instead of modeling the internet with a graph, we use an open graph as defined via structured cospans in Example \ref{ex:open_graphs}.
-To remove loops in our model, we can introduce the rule which removes a loop on any node that is both an input and output. \end{example}
+We disallow the inputs and outputs from being rewritten.

-Before we see how to apply this rule, however, we need to further develop our theory.
-Next, we look at grammars and derived rules for structured cospans.
+In order to apply this rule to other graphs, we need the notions of grammars and derived rules for structured cospans.